-The right to make proposals and appeals (article 15 of the Law No. 9210, dated 23.3.2004 on "Military Status" of the Albanian Armed Forces)
+The right to make proposals and appeals (article 15 of the Law no. 9210, dated 23.3.2004 on "On the military status of the Albanian Armed Forces personnel).

 Active military personnel have the right to make, as appropriate, proposals, requests or complaints about illegal actions of superiors, when their rights are affected.